jeremy-rifkin/cpptrace/README.md

   lots of debug info.
 Passing `nullable<std::size_t>::null()` will disable the cache size (which is the default behavior).
-- `set_dwarf_resolver_disable_aranges` can be used to disable use of dwarf `.debug_aranges`, an accelerated range lookup table for compile units emitted by most compilers.
-Cpptrace uses these by default since they can speed up resolution, however, they can also result in significant memory usage.
+- `set_dwarf_resolver_disable_aranges` can be used to disable use of dwarf `.debug_aranges`, an accelerated range lookup table for compile units emitted by many compilers.
+Cpptrace uses these by default if they are present since they can speed up resolution, however, they can also result in significant memory usage.

 # Supported Debug Formats